-A first cleaning stage is very important for avoiding discoloration of the upper.
+A first cleaning stage is very important to avoid discoloration of the upper.
 Start with a rigid bristled brush to eliminate the more insistent dirt.
-Eventual spots are not attacked by force but are delicately removed by using a sponge and neutral soap.
+Eventual spots are not attacked by force but are delicately removed using a sponge and neutral soap.
 In the case salty blots formation due to water, diluted vinegar would be useful in removing them.
 To eliminate blots from suede, use very thin abrasive paper (type 00), using subsequently an appropriate rubberizing brush in order to orient the hair direction.